tobi/vbo-parser/VBO_FORMAT.md

 ## Overview

-VBO (Vehicle Bus Observer) files are text-based telemetry data files used in motorsport data acquisition systems.
+VBO files are text-based telemetry data files produced by Racelogic's VBOX data logging systems.
 They contain timestamped sensor data from various vehicle systems including GPS, engine parameters, and vehicle dynamics measurements.

 **Important**: VBO files are highly variable in structure.
 Almost all sections are optional except for the core data sections.
 The parser must be flexible to handle different file variations.